erred/uva-sne/inr4.md

 - 15s later
   - bridge1: forwarding-blocking
   - bridge3: forwarding-forwarding

+### Correction

+these actions take place at the time intervals indicated above

 ## Q15.
 Next, on a bridge machine that has disabled ports, bring down the bridge, disable STP and then bring up the bridge again.
 Describe what happens mentioning the state of the ports on all bridges.
 After how much time do the other bridges notice your disruptive actions?
 What is the downtime experienced by the ping session?
 Based on the STP protocol variables explain this downtime